 Both the relinquished property you sell and the replacement property you buy must be held for one of two purposes:

-- For active and productive use in a trade or business, or
+- For active and productive use in a trade or business

 Property used primarily for personal use, such as your primary residence or a second home, does not qualify for like-kind exchange treatment.
-A vacation property may qualify for a 1031 exchange, but there are specific rules to follow.
-For a minimum of two years prior to and after the exchange:
+A vacation property may be eligible for a 1031 exchange, but there are specific rules to follow.
+For a minimum of two years before and after the exchange:

 - The property must be rented for a minimum of two weeks to a non-relative.